WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 A typical example of power-enhanced collision terms in the SM is scattering between left-handed quarks, such as $t_\rmii{$L$} b_\rmii{$L$} \to t_\rmii{$L$} b_\rmii{$L$}$.
 Since these distributions differ under Yukawa interactions, it is then justified to treat $t_\rmii{$L$}$ and $b_\rmii{$L$}$ as separate out-of-equilibrium distributions, $\delta f_{t_L}$ and $\delta f_{b_L}$.
 Moreover, the top quark is driven out of equilibrium by the bubble wall more strongly than the bottom quark.
 While one could also allow quark distributions to differ in QCD due to their Higgs-induced masses, because gluon emission vertices do not change quark flavour, any IR enhancements are softened to at most logarithmic~\cite{Arnold:2003zc}.

 Following algorithm~\ref{alg:divergence-structure}, the $u$-channel of a processes in which the incoming and outgoing particles satisfy $a \neq d$ or $b \neq c$ gives rise to power-enhanced IR contributions. \footnote{ In previous wall-velocity computations, such terms did not appear because the corresponding processes were neglected; see e.g.~\cite{Kozaczuk:2015owa,Jiang:2022btc}. } Hence, in contrast to pure QCD, $W$ boson emission does change particle flavour, and thus can lead to power enhancements that dominate and significantly increase the collision rate; see fig.~\ref{fig:tb->tb:powerEnhanced}.
 Since these power enhanced weak interaction processes allow the top and bottom distributions to equilibrate, they significantly reduce the friction from the top quark.
 This is confirmed by observing the significant difference between the green solid line (top quark only out of equilibrium) and the blue dot-dashed line (top out of equilibrium, including weak interactions) in the left panel of fig.~\ref{fig:vwOutOfEq}.
 One may think that the power-enhanced collision terms make it essential to solve for the out-of-equilibrium distribution of the bottom, and that the IR enhancement might get softened because the top and bottom distributions become more similar.
 However, the grey dotted line in the left panel of fig.~\ref{fig:vwOutOfEq} indicates that this effect is not very pronounced in the xSM, since allowing the bottom quark to go out of equilibrium does not lead to a significant change in $\vw$.
-Finally, using asymptotic masses as in \WallGoCollision{} rather than full momentum-dependent HTL self-energies introduces an inherent $\mathcal{O}(1)$ relative uncertainty in the power-enhanced coefficient.

 To demonstrate the scaling of the collision terms, we compute the out-of-equilibrium contribution